 Jericho’s articles and rants focusing on security issues have been widely circulated on the Internet, corporate newsletters, and even dead trees.
 As time and interest permits, he has been a speaker at security conferences worldwide, primarily for the free travel to exotic locales.
-A founding member of Attrition.org, he is also the content manager for the Open Source Vulnerability Database (OSVDB) and an officer in the Open Security Foundation (OSF).
+A founding member of Attrition.org, he was also the content manager for the Open Source Vulnerability Database (OSVDB) and an officer in the Open Security Foundation (OSF).

 No degree, no certifications, just the willingness to say things many in this dismal industry are thinking but unwilling to say themselves.
 He remains a champion of security industry integrity and small misunderstood creatures.